-To perform the job successfully, an individual should demonstrate the following competencies: Project Management, Customer Services, Delegation, Business Acumen and Planning/Organizing.
+To perform the job successfully, an individual should demonstrate the following competencies: Adaptability, Oral Communication, Problem Solving, Quality Management, and Delegation.

 To perform this job successfully, an individual must be able to perform each essential duty satisfactorily.
 The requirements listed below are representative of the knowledge, skill, and/or ability required.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.

 EDUCATION and EXPERIENCE